kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Speak to Oondar: 1x-  `\`
 - Speak to Geeda: 1x-, exit shop.  `\ \`
 - Speak to Oondar twice: 1x-
+  - *If you looted a Crystal, Nextor on Dantooine, just speak to him once and skip his shopping sequence.*

 ```
 Buy: